TornikeGotva/Nexter-design/README.md

-Website is not responsive mobile phones and tablets.
+Website is not responsive for mobile phones and tablets.